Managing a Job¶

 A ticket of execution is usually issued by the condor_startd, and includes:

-- when the condor_startd was told, or otherwise decided, to terminate the job;
+when the condor_startd was told, or otherwise decided, to terminate the job (the

-- who made the decision to terminate, usually a Sinful string;
+who made the decision to terminate, usually a Sinful string (the

-- and what method was employed to command the termination, as both as string and an integer.
+and what method was employed to command the termination, as both as string and an integer (the

 The relevant log events include a human-readable rendition of the ToE, and the job ad is updated with the ToE after the usual delay.

-As of version 8.9.3, HTCondor only issues ToE in two cases:
+As of version 8.9.4, HTCondor only issues ToE in three cases:

 In both cases, HTCondor records the ToE in the job ad.
-In the event log(s), event 005 (job completion) includes the ToE for the first case, and event 009 (job aborted) includes the ToE for the second case.
+In the event log(s), event 005 (job completion) includes the ToE for the first case, and event 009 (job aborted) includes the ToE for the second and third cases.

 Future HTCondor releases will issue ToEs in additional cases and include them in additional log events.